-Diphallia is a rare genetic condition that occurs when a male baby is born with duplication of the penis.
+Diphallia is a rare genetic condition that occurs when an infant is born with a duplication of the penis.

 There are different types of diphallia, ranging from partial to complete penile duplication.
 Having two completely developed penises, or true diphallia, is very rare.